-To an outsider, counseling theory must seem like a lot of "mumbo jumbo".
-However on this site, myShrink is written in a way that demystifies how counseling works.
-I believe this is one way to inspire more people to take up counseling as a means to make changes in their lives.
+Are you thinking counseling theory must seem like a lot of "mumbo jumbo"?
+At myShrink we believe a neuroscience approach is one way to inspire more people to take up therapy as a means to make deep and lasting changes in their lives.

 myShrink content is based on insights derived from two distinct fields of study: neuroscience and child development.